 When expand-expr produces #f (which is the default), identifiers in the typeset code are colored and linked based on for-label bindings in the lexical environment of the syntax object provided by context-expr.
 The default context-expr has the same lexical context as the first str-expr.
-When line-number-expr is true, line number is enabled starting from line-number-expr.
+When line-number-expr is true, line number is enabled starting from line-number-expr, and line-number-sep controls the separation (in spaces; defaults to 1) between the line numbers and code.